rms428/IrrigationClassification/README.md

 Included is a draft of my report and my code, as of April 19th, 2024, for Cornell's Engineering Learning Initiatives (ELI) Presentation.

-Excitingly, this project is not close to done!
-Come back if you're interested.
-I'll keep this updated.
+Excitingly, this project is done!

 Here is my irrigation classifier in Google Earth Engine: https://code.earthengine.google.com/f0e0a4ca83764992fa689d4b57264c9b